Professional Certification Programs

 On October 11, 2012, EPA issued a Notice of Intent (NOI) (8 pp, 91.4K, About PDF) outlining several important changes that WaterSense is considering that will revise both the Specifications for Certification Programs for Irrigation Professionals and the WaterSense irrigation professional partnership.

-EPA held listening sessions on November 6, 2012 and November 8, 2012 for interested partners and stakeholders to learn more about the changes WaterSense is considering and provide input.
+EPA held listening sessions on November 6, 2012, and November 8, 2012, for interested partners and stakeholders to learn more about the changes.

-Visit the final specification Web page for details and background on the current Certification Programs for Irrigation Professionals specifications.
+Visit the final specification Web page for details and background on the current specifications for certification programs for irrigation professionals.